 Kelly is a native of New York and holds a Masters in Taxation from the American University Kogod School of Business and a Bachelor’s degree from Fairfield University.
 She is an active supporter of Capital Hospice, Washington Jesuit Academy and serves on the Board of Directors for Volunteer Fairfax.
 Volunteer Fairfax is an organization, which matches the skills and interests of volunteers and donors to the needs of local non-profit organizations, helping to build a better community through service.

 Gregory Neville P’11 and Marianne O'Connell Neville ’79, P’11

-Kelly Ryan is the coordinator of the Inter-Governmental Consultations on Migration, Asylum and Refugees (IGC).
+Kelly Ryan is the Coordinator for the Inter-Governmental Consultations on Migration Asylum and Refugees (IGC) in Geneva, Switzerland.
 The IGC is an informal, non-decision making forum for intergovernmental information exchange and policy debate on issues of relevance to the management of international migratory flows.
 The IGC brings together 17 Participating States, the United Nations High Commissioner for Refugees, International Organization for Migration and the European Commission.
 Ms. Ryan also serves as a Board Member of the Inter-American Foundation, a U.S. government development agency, after she was confirmed by the United States Senate on March 29, 2012.

 Rosellen Walsh Schnurr ‘74